gregcusack/ec_gcm/deploy_ec_containers.md

   ...
   kubeadm join 192.168.6.8:6443 --token 8f849s.j7fdp3v7s3p2fb9s..
   ```

+  #### 2(a).
+Note that if you want a one node cluster setup (i.e to test on localhost), you have to untaint the master node to be able to run pods.
+In order to do this, you don't have to use the kubeadm join command and instead issue the following command on the master node:
+  `kubectl taint nodes --all node-role.kubernetes.io/master-`

   ### Worker Nodes
   1. To join the cluster that the master node is advertising, use the `kubeadm join ...` command that the master node spits out as part of the last step